image

 Blueprint creation and permit applications

-The project manager works with architects to develop detailed blueprints for the renovation.
-They navigate the permit application process, ensuring all necessary approvals are obtained before work begins.
+The project manager works with the homeowner and architect to develop detailed blueprints for the renovation project.
+They also navigate the permit application process, ensuring that all necessary permits are obtained before work begins.

 Contractor coordination